-The accuracy of state-level polls was confirmed a second way in the off-year elections of 2006.
-Using simple polling medians and a compound probability calculation, I estimated the probability of a Democratic takeover of the US Senate at approximately 50%, a higher chance than predicted by pundits or electronic markets.
+Based on 2004 and 2008, state polls are highly accurate in the aggregate.
+However, would they be accurate in off-year elections as well?
+In 2006, using simple polling medians and a compound probability calculation, I estimated the probability of a Democratic takeover of the US Senate at approximately 50%, a higher chance than predicted by pundits or electronic markets.
 The Democrats (along with two independents) took control of the Senate with a 51-49 majority.
-A House prediction was note makde.
+I did not make a House prediction.